shadrech/adventure-capitalist/README.md

 ### TODOs

 A few things could be improved with more time
+ - Currently only supports purchasing managers, need to support Investors and Upgrades
  - Add tests using jest, react-testing-library/enzyme and cypress
  - Loader code uses css and animates the width of the arrow to create loading effect.
 Probably best to find a way to animate css `transform` property as thats more perfomant (also loader and timer go out of sync after awhile.
 Needs fixing... or maybe its a feature 🤔)
  - Display earnings in a more nicer way, than just logging them